RotherOSS/otobo-docker/README.md

 ### Running with a seperate nginx as a reverse proxy for supporting HTTPS

 This is basically an example for running OTOBO behind an external reverse proxy.

-#### Build the nginx image

-The image contains nginx and openssl along with an adapted config.
-But there is no sensible editor.
-The config for nginx is located in /etc/nginx.

-`docker build --tag otobo_nginx --file otobo.nginx.dockerfile .`

 #### Create a self-signed TLS certificate and private key